truelyyours/RTFD/htb/Era/Solution - todo.md

 ```

 But after creating the account and trying to login, you get the same error that "Invalid username or password"!!

+I don't know what is wrong!
+I am just not able to login!
+Maybe some played a mischief on this machine!??